 Getting to the psychotherapist’s office is half the battle.
-Elaine Bousfield saw this firsthand as a therapist working with young people in Manchester, which led her to found Kooth in 2001.
+Elaine Bousfield saw this first-hand when she worked as a therapist for young people in Manchester.
+The experience led her to found Kooth in 2001.

-A pioneer in online counseling services, Kooth works directly with the U.K.’s National Health Service to bring accessible, anonymous and safe online mental health support to 5.4 million people ages 10 to 75 years old.
-It provides a customized platform for youths, adults, and business customers in the form of messages with practitioners, online chats, live forums, articles, and more.
+A pioneer in online counselling services, Kooth works directly with the NHS to bring accessible, anonymous and safe online mental health support to 5.4 million people between the ages of 10 and 75.
+It provides a customised platform for youths, adults and business customers in the form of messages with practitioners, online chats, live forums, articles and more.

 In order to continue delivering a seamless experience to users, the newly remote company collaborates entirely in Slack.
 From coordinating marketing and sales to supporting product teams as well as mental health practitioners, Kooth does it all in Slack.